Masala Gur Recipe

 Grease a 10-inch steel plate with tall sides with ghee and keep it aside.

-Crush 2 pounds (1 kg) jaggery into very small pieces.
-If the pieces are large, they will take time to melt.
-Use a rolling pin to crush it.
+Crush 2 pounds (1 kg) of jaggery into very small pieces.
+If the pieces are large, they will take a considerable amount of time to melt.
+You can use a rolling pin to crush it.

-Roughly crush 50 g almonds, 50 g cashew nuts, and 50 g pistachios using a mortar and pestle.
+Roughly crush the following ingredients using a mortar and pestle.

 Gather the remaining ingredients.